ipogudin/gauge/conductor/README.md

 conductor
 =====

-It is a component which controls behavior and shows results.
+The conductor component controls behavior and shows results.